mia-platform/documentation/docs/console/company-configuration/extensions.md

 :::info
 Only **Company Owners** have the necessary permissions to see and use this section.
-Morevover, extensions are **only accessible within the Company** they are registered into.
+Moreover, extensions are **only accessible within the Company** they are registered into.
 :::

 ![extension placeholder](./img/extensions/extension-placeholder.png)